SvenGarson/hashmap-in-C/README.md

 ## Finalizing
 - Test suite
+  + Hash function for different and the same things; argument edge cases
+  + Check collision in a dictionary
+  + Different length of overlapping keys that must not collide
+    - abc & ab
+    in both direction where the new one is longer; the same size or shorter than the node data
+  + cannot insert duplicates for a particular key data type
 - Documentation
   + Analyzing edge cases and limitations, like the largest number of buckets etc.